Applying the knowledge you have is the way you lean into learning. Know this.

 Iron can only sharpen other iron through conflict.
 When you hit two pieces of iron together, you can sharpen it.

 Why then, as Christians, do we strive to avoid conflict?
 We flee from conflict like it is the plague.

 Yet, we know that the conflict iron faces when they clash, provides sharpening.

 Creative conversations… What do creative conversations look like?
 How can you have more creative conversations?
 What do you do if your conversation partner is considered an adversary?

 Brit Poulson and I sat down to discuss these important questions regarding creative conversations.
 And Brit knows a bit about creative conversations.

 He’s the author of The Clarity Compass: See More Clearly.
 Have Creative Conversations.
 Live the Life you Want.
 Brit is also the owner and principal of Clarity Compass Consulting where he specializes in transformative coaching and leadership programs.

 Listen To The Answers From Leadership Podcast

-Steve, what else do you want listeners to know about you?
+Brit, what else would you like listeners to know about you?

 I’d like them to know that even though I’m doing business work and leadership consulting work, my overall approach is a psychological approach.
 I start on the cognitive level and then work down to deep understandings of the world.